-In the last of our Spring Lecture Series, Archaeologist Sara Sturtz will discuss how a small mammal assemblage found at Leonard Rockshelter details a paleoenvironmental record of changing local conditions.
-In addition, Sara will also discuss previous claims of a Pleistocene occupation and when humans actually occupied the shelter.
+In this lecture, Archaeologist Sara Sturtz discusses how a small mammal assemblage found at Leonard Rockshelter details a paleoenvironmental record of changing local conditions.
+She also discusses previous claims of a Pleistocene occupation and when humans actually occupied the shelter.

 Leonard Rockshelter is located in Pershing County, Nevada.
 Robert Heizer excavated the site in 1950 and recovered a modest assemblage of perishable and lithic artifacts, including obsidian flakes in deposits dating to14,900 to 11,610 BP.